ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This method is indicated by `jws` in the
 `proof` field.
 A JWS {{RFC7515}} object is created as follows:

-The JOSE header MUST contain the `kid` parameter of the key bound to this client instance for this request.
-The `alg` parameter MUST be set to a value appropriate for the key identified by kid and MUST NOT be `none`.
+The JOSE header MUST contain the `kid` parameter of the key bound to this signer for this request.
+The `alg` parameter MUST be set to a value appropriate for the key identified by `kid` and MUST NOT be `none`.

 To protect the request, the JWS header MUST contain the following additional parameters.